datanomer/My_dotfiles/README.md

 * rofi = App launcher

-* .bashrc = Bash stuff like aliases and PS1
+* .bashrc/.zshrc = Bash and zsh stuff like aliases and PS1